-A strategy establishes the framework to make decisions, how to conduct business, deliver value to your customers, and achieve target revenues and profits.
+A business strategy establishes the framework to make decisions.
+In other words, how to conduct business, deliver value to your customers, and achieve target revenues and profits.
 Strategic planning answers the question, where are we going, and how do we get there?

 - Assess the current state and establish the Vision